phoillows/Relics-Of-Time-old/README.md

 The code in this Github repo is licensed under the MIT License.
 Read the [LICENSE](LICENSE.md) file for more details.

-### LICENSE for Models, animations, and textures:
+### LICENSE for Assets:

-The models, animations, and textures in this repo are not covered by the MIT License.
-You are not allowed to use, modify, or claim any assets (models, animations, textures) in this repository as your own.
+The assets (models, animations, textures, etc) in this repo are not covered by the MIT License.
+You are not allowed to use, modify, or claim any assets in this repository as your own.